chris-groves/CV/README.md

 ### Coach

 I have enjoyed the coaching experience gained as a trainer and at Makers.
 To compliment my love of learning, I am enthusiastic about sharing my knowledge and experience with others.
 I regularly attended process workshops at Makers which involved observing a fellow student tackle a problem, providing feedback on their process at the end.
 I paired with a variety of students, some further through the course than myself, others less so.
 It was great to support fellow students, regardless of their position in relation to mine.
-It also provided a great opportunity to reflect and further my own understanding.
+It provided a great opportunity to reflect and further my own understanding too.

 ## Education